The Loneliest: Music video

 The music video for the song, filmed in the Villa Tittoni Traversi in Desio and directed by Tommaso Ottomano, was released on 13 October 2022.

 Vogue Italia's Giacomo Aricò wrote that the video has "a strong dark component from the cinematic references typical of the Gothic style," dwelling on the sequence defined as "symbolic" where "the frontman experiences a splitting between his subconscious (where we see him drowning) and reality (where he vomits water at the funeral)."
 Alessandra De Tommasi for Vanity Fair Italia found that "this almost Burtonian dark-tinged narrative amplifies the power of the song itself" finding the direction "splendid."

 Commercial success

 "The Loneliest" debuted at the top of Spotify's global weekend chart after totaling more than 4 million plays.
 After one week, the song debuted at number 53 on the same platform's weekly global chart, marking the highest new entry with 9.5 million streams.

 In Italy, the song debuted at number one on the FIMI Top Singles Chart, becoming the band's second single to achieve the feat.

+In popular culture

+In September 2023, the song was used in the trailer and is the theme song for the anime Onimusha.